nickwph/JavPlexAgent.bundle/ReadMe.md

 1. Star this repository.
 2. Locate the Plug-Ins folder according to [this article](https://support.plex.tv/articles/201106098-how-do-i-find-the-plug-ins-folder/).
+3. Pick the [latest stable release](https://github.com/nickwph/JavPlexAgent.bundle/releases) or download this latest source code
-3. Download this source, unzip it and place it into the Plug-Ins folder.
+4. Unzip it and place it into the Plug-Ins folder.
-4. In your library setting, select `Jav Media` as the agent.
+5. In your library setting, select `Jav Media` as the agent.

 ## File naming rules